NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_plot_refl_spectra.md

 ## Objectives
 After completing this activity, you will be able to:
-- Read in a single AOP Hyperspectral Reflectance raster data set at a NEON site
+- Read in and map a single AOP Hyperspectral reflectance image at a NEON site
-- Link spectral band #s to wavelength values
+- Link spectral band numbers to wavelength values
-- Create an interactive widget to plot the spectral signature of a given pixel upon clicking
+- Create an interactive plot to display the spectral signature of a given pixel upon clicking

 ## Requirements